HubSpot Content Strategy Will Soon Be HubSpot SEO & I Don't Think That's a Good Idea

 I'm also aware that, for some, this may seem like a response that is disproportionate to the size of the seemingly small change we're talking about here.
 Still, I stand by my concerns.

-I appreciate that HubSpot is making an effort to help people clearly understand that content strategy development is how they should be thinking about SEO going forward, instead of has a dysfunctional patchwork of unrelated keywords.
+I believe that HubSpot is still among the very best content marketing tools out there.
+They're making an effort to help people clearly understand that content strategy development is how they should be thinking about SEO going forward, instead of has a dysfunctional patchwork of unrelated keywords.

 However, I can't help but worry we're about to take 10 steps backward in helping people understand what a content strategy should look like, and how much work is involved in developing one that is effective.